nathancarter/weblurch/README.md

 This folder appears when you configure a local copy of this repository.
 See [Getting Started](#getting-started), above.
 It is where `node` installs all necessary dependencies, locally.

-### `reports` folder

-This folder is not in the repository, but will appear in a local copy if you run the unit tests.
-It's a temporary storage location for reports on the results of the last run of unit tests, used by the build system when generating [the Markdown version of those same reports](test/test-results.md).